wuhumontana/restaurant-review/README.md

 # review
-Customers will be able to make, modify and cancel reservations.
-Restaurants will be able to view and manage all their reservations.
+Customers will be able to leave reviews for the restaurants they have visited.